godotengine/godot-demo-projects/gui/multiple_resolutions/README.md

 # Multiple Resolutions and Aspect Ratios

+> [!NOTE]
+>
-**Note:** This demo is intended to showcase what Godot can do in terms of supporting multiple resolutions and aspect ratios.
-As such, this demo very full-featured but it's also fairly complex to understand.
+> This demo is intended to showcase what Godot can do in terms of
+> supporting multiple resolutions and aspect ratios.
+As such, this demo is highly
+> full-featured but it's also fairly complex to understand.
+>

-If you're in a hurry and want to implement *decent* support for multiple resolutions and aspect ratios in your game, see [Multiple resolutions crash course](#multiple-resolutions-crash-course).
+> If you're in a hurry and want to implement *decent* support for multiple
+> resolutions and aspect ratios in your game, see [Multiple resolutions crash
+> course](#multiple-resolutions-crash-course).

 ___